nfb77/ZoningNashville/README.md

 ## **Usage Instructions**

- 1. Load R Markdown File: Open the `2024_Manuscript.Rmd` file in RStudio.
+ 1. Load R Markdown File: Open the `replication_code.Rmd` file in RStudio.
  2. Data Setup: Ensure that the Excel files are located in the `data/` folder as specified.
  3. Run the File: Click the "Knit" button to generate the PDF report.